Chicken Cafreal is a freshly prepared spicy green goan curry.

 To cook:

-- 17.6 ounces Chicken boneless or with bone pieces
+- 17.6 ounces Chicken boneless or bone-in

 - 2 Tablespoon Olive Oil